binary-com/webtrader/beta/v2.2.8/help/docs/lookback.md

 For example, let’s say the market has a low of 5,200 and a close of 6,000 over the contract duration, then a ‘Close-Low’ lookback with a multiplier of $2 would have a payout of:

 `(6,000 – 5,200) * 2 = $1600`

+Lookbacks are currently only available for Volatility Indices.